PaloAltoNetworks/skilletlib/README.md

-# skilletlib
+# Skilletlib
 Base Classes and Utilities for working with Skillets.
-Skilletlib ecapsulates all the logic necessary to execute a skillet in your app or tooling.
+Skilletlib encapsulates all the logic necessary to execute a skillet in your app or tooling.